 Production is more than just manufacturing.
 In today´s short product life cycle, the integration of market, product, process and business expertise is essential to cope with the pace of the mechanical engineering industry.
-Graduates from this program are able to plan and establish modern production processes from market and product development analysis to after sales services.
+Graduates from the International Production Management program are able to plan and establish modern production processes from market and product development analysis to after sales services.
 The interdisciplinary curriculum is designed to give the students a strong profile in production technology including product design that is backed by profound management and IT competences.
 Applicants should hold a bachelor´s degree in mechanical engineering and will be prepared for a future career as executive manager with budget and personnel responsibilities.

 The standard duration of the course is two years.
 In the first year, students take part in lectures, exercises and laboratory work.
 A project and a subject-specific seminar or a process design course take place in the third semester.
 The course is completed with a six-month Master's thesis in the fourth semester.

 The technological challenges of modern society and the requirements of the globalised labour market call for an excellent engineering education as well as for a sound additional qualification in the fields of business and management, soft skills and humanities.
 Therefore, the international Master's degree courses at Hamburg University of Technology (TUHH) include a minimum number of non-technical compulsory elective courses.